selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 }
 ```

-Then, let's define the POJO class with `@DataFile` annotation
+First, we define a POJO class with the `@DataFile` annotation:

 ```java